-Since 1997 the Samarinda Botanical Garden (SMG) has developed into a natural recreation area of \pm 65 hectares (from an area of about 300 hectares) funded by the Japan Bank for International Cooperation (JBIC) Loan No.IP-459 Project The Overseas Economic Cooperation Fund - Japan International Cooperation Agency (OECF- JICA) project.
+Since 1997 the Samarinda Botanical Garden (KRS) has developed into a natural recreation area of \pm 65 hectares (from an area of about 300 hectares) funded by the Japan Bank for International Cooperation (JBIC) Loan No.IP-459 Project The Overseas Economic Cooperation Fund - Japan International Cooperation Agency (OECF-UCA) project.

-This area generally has a hilly topography and a few plains with an altitude of 40-50 meters above sea level.
+This area generally has a hilly topography and a few plains with an altitude of 40 - 50 meters above sea level.
 Some of the hills there are small rivers and on the plains in addition to small rivers there are puddles.
 The soil in this area is of the type yellow red podzolic.
 This type is red to yellow, cloddy to angular clods, firm, acid, low base saturation.
 Physical and chemical properties soil are moderate to poor.

-The study area has a tropical climate type where there is no clear distinction between the rainy and dry seasons.
-According to the Schmidt-Ferguson climate classification, the climate in the research area is classified as type B with an average value of dry months (2 months) compared to the average value of wet months (9 months) which is equal to 17,5%.
-Supporting data obtained from field, namely the average air temperature of 27°C and air humidity of 60-90%.
+The study area has a tropical climate type tropical climate type where there is no clear distinction between the rainy and dry sensons.
+According to the Schmidt-Ferguson climate classification, the climate in the research area is classified as type B with an average value of dry months (2 months) compared to the average value of wet months (9 months) multiplied by one hundred percent (Q) which is equal to 17,57%.
+Supporting data obtained from field, namely the average air temperature of 27 ° C and air humidity of 60-90%.